KrutikChaudhary/JavaScript-Practice/labs/lab2/Lab2#_Chaudhary_Krutik_README.txt

 2. Open the console
 3. Check if its showing this output:
-    Area of circle with radius 6 is :113.09723999999999 Area of rectangle with a length of 20, and width of 15 is: 300
+    Area of circle with radius 6 is :113.09723999999999

     To check for arithmetic function:
     1. type calculate(15,3) in console